-Gift giving is expensive.
-It’s so expensive in fact, that a survey from OfferUp found that 24 percent of Americans consider holiday spending their most stressful one-time expense of the year!
+Gift-giving is expensive.
+It’s so expensive that a survey from OfferUp found that 24 percent of Americans consider holiday spending their most stressful one-time expense of the year!

-In 2021, consumers plan to spend an average of $997.73 on gifts, holiday items, and other non-gift purchases for themselves and their families this year, according to the annual survey released by the National Retail Federation and Prosper Insights & Analytics.
-Similar to last year, consumers are prioritizing gifts for family and friends and purchases related to holiday celebrations such as food or décor.
+In 2022, consumers are expected to spend an average of $832.84 on gifts, holiday items, and other non-gift purchases for themselves and their families this year, according to the annual survey released by the National Retail Federation and Prosper Insights & Analytics.
+Similar to previous years, consumers plan to prioritize gifts for family and friends and purchases related to holiday celebrations, such as food or décor.